griptape-ai/ComfyUI-Griptape/README.md

 ### API Keys

-When you run ComfyUI with the Griptape nodes installed, the installation method will check your environment variables and automatically install the appropriate API keys in a file called: `griptape_config.json`.

-If for some reason your environment variables aren't being set properly, you can do this manually by simply copying over the `griptape_config.json.default` file to `griptape_config.json` and add the proper keys there.
+Griptape will use API keys set as environment variables.
+Please ensure you have your keys set in a `.env` file located in the base directory of `comfyUI`.

+For example, my `.env` is located here in **Windows**:
+`C:\Users\jason\Documents\GitHub\ComfyUI\.env`

+It's located here in **MacOS**:
+`/Users/jason/Documents/GitHub/ComfyUI/.env`

-If you ever need to change your API keys, go ahead and update that configuration file with the proper key.
+If you ever need to change your API keys, go ahead and update that file with the proper key and restart ComfyUI.

 ---